khusseini/PimcoreRadBrickBundle/README.md

 pimcore_rad_brick:
   ## Define data sources to be used by areabricks
   datasources:
-    products_by_category_id:
-      service_id: 'coreshop.repository.category' ## Prodive a symfony service
-      method: 'findOneById' ## Specify which method to call
+    products_by_category:
+      service_id: 'app.repository.product'
+      method: 'findByCategory'
       args:
-      - '!q:[category].id' ## Specify which data to pass.
-The input array is passed by areabricks. the `!q` is required to use `[category].id` as a property path, otherwise the input is seen as a string
+      - '[category]' ## Specify which data to pass.
+The input array is passed by areabricks.
   areabricks:
     category_slider:
       label: Category Slider
       editables:
-        category:
+        select_category:
           type: relation
           options:
             types: ['object']
             subtypes:
               object: ['object']
             classes: ['CoreShopCategory']

       datasources: ## Datasource configuration for this areabrick
-        products_by_category_id:
+        products:
+          id: products_by_category
+          args:
-          category: '!q:[view][category].element' ## Define category argument (available in input array to the datasource above)
+            category: 'view["category"].getElement()' ## Define category argument (available in input array to the datasource above)
 ```
 The property path of an input argument for a datasource contains following information:
 - `request`: Access to the current request object